 5. Dr. Joan Salge Blake, EdD, RDN, LDN, FAND, “Frontload your calories”

 Alright, so this one is definitely up for debate.
-Some professionals advice for a large, healthy, balanced breakfast, while others are on board with the fasting game.
+Some professionals advise a large, healthy, balanced breakfast, while others are on board with the fasting game.
 Generally, it depends on your personal preference, your goals, and your tummy.

 Dr. Joan Salge Blake, EdD, RDN, LDN, FAND, and author recommends front-loading your calories at the beginning of the day.
 Blake explains that “there is truth to the old adage to eat breakfast like a king, lunch like a prince and dinner like a pauper” based on emerging research which suggests “that consuming the major of your calories later in the day may not be kind to your waist and increase the storage of fat in your body.”